SNAP Benefits in New Mexico: How to Apply and Qualify

 How to Use Your SNAP Benefits in New Mexico

-Once your SNAP application is approved, you'll want to understand what you can buy and where you can shop.
+Once approved for SNAP, you'll want to know how to use your benefits, covering what you can buy and where to shop.

 What is an EBT Card and How to Use it?

-Using your EBT card is simple.
-At an authorized store's checkout, you just swipe or insert your card into the machine and enter your Personal Identification Number (PIN).
+When you check out, you'll swipe your EBT card and enter your Personal Identification Number (PIN).
 The process works very similarly to using a regular debit card.
+The cost of the food is then deducted from your SNAP account.

 What Can You Buy with SNAP Benefits?